 The Chartreuse restaurant is open nightly from 6:30pm, however it is worth noting that reservations are required.
 It is one of the most popular Seven Seas Voyager restaurants so I recommend making your booking online prior to your cruise.

-Prime 7 is the other specialty restaurant, however it is entirely differnt to Chartreuse.
+Prime 7 is the other specialty Seven Seas Voyager restaurant, however it is entirely different to Chartreuse.
 It is an American-style steakhouse serving mostly grilled meats and seafood.